Someday at Christmas (song)

 "Someday at Christmas" is a song by American singer Stevie Wonder, from his first Christmas album and eponymous eighth studio album (1967).
-Written by Ron Miller and Bryan Wells, it was produced by Henry R. Crosby.
+Written by Ron Miller and Bryan Wells, it was produced by Henry Cosby.
 Initially released as a standalone single in 1966, it led to the recording of its parent album which was issued a year later.
 Described retrospectively as "a modern holiday classic", "Someday at Christmas" gained greater popularity with the version released by the Jackson 5 in 1970 on the Jackson 5 Christmas Album, with younger brother Michael Jackson singing lead with "youthful exuberance", according to Ebony magazine.

 In 2015, Wonder recorded a duet version with Andra Day for an Apple Inc. TV commercial, which re-entered the charts.
+The song has been recorded by over thirty artists, including Christina Aguilera, Lizzo, Pearl Jam, Brandy, Justin Bieber, and No Angels.